Omari trained at the Arts Educational Schools, London, graduating in 2015.

 His theatre credits include Rush at the King’s Head Theatre, Peter Pan and Jesus Christ Superstar at the Regent’s Park Open Air Theatre, Clarke Peters Five Guys Named Moe at the Marble Arch Theatre, Kneehigh’s Tristan & Yseult at Shakespeare’s Globe, The Life at the Southwark Playhouse, Annie Get Your Gun at the Sheffield Crucible and High Society at the Old Vic.

 Most recently, Omari returned to the Old Vic to perform in Emma Rice’s adaptation of Wise Children, the inaugural production for her new company of the same name.
-He will now embark on a UK tour with the production, opening at Bristol Old Vic next year.
+The production is now touring several cities around the UK until April of this year.

 Wise Children Reviews